 SSH or Secure Shell is a protocol used for establishing secure encrypted connections over an insecure network such as the internet.
 Although any application can utilize the SSH protocol to secure its communication, it is mostly used for secure remote logins and secure file transfers.
 SSH utilizes a public-key methodology to authorize users and their connections.

 If you are into the IT industry, you might have required a Secure Shell at some point in your work.
-Secure Shell a.k.a SSH is a program which lets you log into a remote machine, execute commands, move files, and more.
-The program is a UNIX based command protocol which provides authenticated access to a remote computer system.
+Secure Shell a.k.a SSH is a program that lets you log into a remote machine, execute commands, move files, and more.
+The program is a UNIX based command protocol that provides authenticated access to a remote computer system.

 SSH uses RSA public-key cryptography and provides secure communications over insecure channels and hence is used widely by the network administrators.
 Since it strives to create a confidential connection across two machines, the commands are encrypted in many ways.
 A digital certificate and passwords are used at both ends to ensure a secure connection.